yosemitebandit/dotdotdot/readme.md

 the way in which I setup my dev environment nowadays

-works best on 64bit trusty tahr
+works best on 64bit trusty

 ### first-time setup bits